prestascan/prestascansecurity/README.md

 ### Compatibility

 As the security targets all kinds of merchants, using sometimes outdated versions of PrestaShop, we do our best for the moment to keep the module at least compatible with PrestaShop 1.5, 1.6, 1.7, and 8.
-(Upcoming v.1.1.2 for PS 1.5.)

 | PrestaShop version tested | Status | Comments |
 | -------- | ------ | ------ |